Client complaints procedure

 Handling the complaint

-We will acknowledge your complaint within 5 working days and investigate what happened.
-If the complaint is about a volunteer or a member of staff, we will tell them as well.
-In order to put things right as quickly as possible, we might suggest a telephone conversation with you.
+We will aim to acknowledge your complaint within 5 working days and investigate what happened.
+If the complaint is about a volunteer or a member of staff, we will tell them as well, we might suggest a telephone conversation with you.

 If we don’t hear from you within a month after we have sent our response, we will consider the complaint to have been withdrawn or closed.